 Visionary Awards – Real Estate Hall of Fame

-Each year, T3 Sixty acknowledges visionary leaders who exceeded industry expectations.
-Not only do they make a major impact on their own organizations but also influence and shaped the entire industry.
+Each year, T3 Sixty acknowledges the industry’s most visionary leaders.
+Leaders who have far exceeded expectations and not only impacted their own organizations but also shaped the entire residential real estate brokerage industry.

 Gary Keller, Chairmand and CEO of Keller Williams Realty International

 Keller is the visionary behind Keller Williams Realty.
 With 163,442 agents, the company expanded its lead as the world’s largest real estate brand by agent count.
 Keller plays a pivotal role as head of the brand, whose agent-focused, commission-cap model has attracted agents from across the globe.